AnnaKaffePanna/crosskey_codetest/crosskey_codetest/README.txt

 Instructions: (!All steps are done in the cmd!)
 1. Open a command prompt.
 (When testing the original command prompt was used).

-2. Find the correct path to the files by using the command -> cd example of the command and a path: cd C:\Users\Anna\Desktop\crosskey_codetest\crosskey_codetest>
+2. Go to the correct path to the files by using the command -> cd example of the command and a path: cd C:\Users\Anna\Desktop\crosskey_codetest\crosskey_codetest>

 3. Write the command -> mvn package (wait for it to finish).